 - Can’t add multiple assignees

-ProofHub is another good Trello alternative.
-With tons of helpful features, project managers will have no difficulty managing their projects effectively.
+ProofHub is another great Trello alternative.
+With many helpful features, project managers will have no difficulty managing their projects effectively.

 - Detailed project reports

 - Powerful mobile apps for iOS and Android

 - Good security features like custom access rights